johanbook/docs/devops/ci_cd.md

 # CI/CD

-CD (Continuous Integration) and CD (Continuous Deployment) are two concepts essential to the modern software industry.
-The basic idea is that whenever code is pushed to a repository a pipeline is triggered.
+Continuous Integration (CI) and Continuous Deployment (CD) are the concepts of integrating and deploying code continuously.
+This is accomplished by triggering a pipeline on certain events, typically triggered on pushes or merge requests on a Git SaaS.
 This pipeline can run testing, linting and even deployments.

 In continuous integration you typically run a test pipeline to confirm tests pass.
 In continuous deployment you also deploy the changes.